loang-chiang/Sketch/README.md

-# Sketch-
+# Sketch
-A simple sketch program to draw
+A simple sketch program to draw.
+Still in progress!